YarRuin/LOBAP/README.md

 2. Install latest version of Archipelago
    https://github.com/ArchipelagoMW/Archipelago/releases/

-3. Download `LOBAP.zip` and `LOBAP.apworld` from the latest release
+3. Download `LOBAP.zip` and `lobap.apworld` from the latest release

-4. Extract `LOBAP.zip` into your Library of Ruina folder
+5. Extract `LOBAP.zip` into your Library of Ruina folder

    Your folder structure should look like:
    Library of Ruina/BepInEx/

-5. Install the apworld:
+6. Install the apworld:
    - Double-click `LOBAP.apworld`
    - It will automatically install into Archipelago